 Jay Sanchez’s Journey to Heart Recovery: From Cardiogenic Shock to Proud Father

 My name is Joe (Jay) Sanchez and I am from Santa Fe, NM.
-I have worked with the New Mexico National Guard for 30 years and I am a single father of one daughter, Emily, who turned eight in March.
+I have worked with the New Mexico National Guard for 30 years and I am a single father of one daughter, Emily.

-After attending spin class on April 14, 2016, I knew something didn’t feel right.
+After attending spin class, I knew something didn’t feel right.
 I drove myself to CHRISTUS St. Vincent Regional Medical Center in Santa Fe where I suffered a massive heart attack and collapsed.
-After receiving CPR for nearly an hour, I was taken to the catheterization lab in cardiogenic shock where multiple stents were placed along with an intraaortic balloon pump.
-Recognizing the need for additional hemodynamic support, my cardiologist inserted the Impella 2.5® to allow my heart to rest.
+After receiving CPR for nearly an hour, I was taken to the catheterization lab in cardiogenic shock where multiple stents were placed along with an intra-aortic balloon pump.
+Recognizing the need for additional hemodynamic support, my cardiologist inserted the Impella 2.5® heart pump to allow my heart to rest.

 Once in the ICU, my family was told that I had a 1% chance of survival and I may have severe brain damage and possible paralysis.
-But after a few days of Impella support, my heart function began improving and the Impella was removed.
-After eight days of sedation, I awoke with no brain damage, paralysis, or heart damage.
+But after a few days of Impella support, my heart function began improving and the Impella heart pump was removed.
+After eight days of sedation, I awoke with no brain damage or paralysis and normal heart function.
 I walked out of the hospital under my own power and with my native heart.

 My heart has fully recovered and I feel as healthy, if not heathier, than I did prior to my heart attack.
 Thanks to the Impella heart pump and the exceptional care I received from my medical teams, I am able to raise my daughter and, as a single father, it means the world to me.